ethanma04/Tamagotchi-Game/README.md

 Run starting from main.cpp

-DO NOT SELECT ANYTHING THAT IS NOT AN OPTION!!!
+DO NOT SELECT ANYTHING THAT IS NOT STATED AS AN OPTION!!!
 (Will result in error or permanent loop)